Building Communities of Practice through Innovation

-Project ECHO, which stands for Extension for Community Healthcare Outcomes, is a disruptive innovation that dramatically improves both capacity and access to specialty care for rural and underserved populations.
+Dr. Arora shared his vision and experience with Project ECHO (Extension for Community Healthcare Outcomes), a disruptive innovation that dramatically improves both capacity and access to specialty care for rural and underserved populations.

 Project ECHO (Extension for Community Healthcare Outcomes)